The Ultimate Online Privacy Guide

 Edward Snowden’s NSA spying revelations highlighted just how much we have sacrificed to the gods of technology and convenience something we used to take for granted, and once considered a basic human right – our privacy.

 It is just not just the NSA.
-Governments the world over are racing to introduce legislation that allows to them to monitor and store every email, phone call and Instant Message, every web page visited, and every VoIP conversation made by every single one of their citizens.
+Governments the world over are racing to introduce legislation that allows to them to monitor and store every email, phone call and Instant Message, every web page visited, webinar software and every VoIP conversation made by every single one of their citizens.

 The press has bandied parallels with George Orwell’s dystopian world ruled by an all-seeing Big Brother about a great deal.
 They are depressingly accurate.